lensesio/stream-reactor/kafka-connect-cassandra/docs/index.rst

 | Set         | Optional String     |
 +-------------+---------------------+

-.note:: For Map, List and Set the value is extracted from the Cassandra Row and inserted as a JSON string representation.
+.. note:: For Map, List and Set the value is extracted from the Cassandra Row and inserted as a JSON string representation.

 Modes